 The work is divided up among all of the volunteers using a weekly schedule.
 Trained local staff are on hand to supervise and support.
 You will also be able to take part in workshops designed to teach you about different aspects of the project and the environment.

 Minimum number of weeks is 2.
 This project is suitable for anyone with a passion for nature, wildlife, and the great outdoors.
 You don’t need any previous experience to participate.

 This placement is fully researched, safety audited and risk assessed in accordance with the British Standard BS8848 for the Adventure Travel Sector.

-All our staff are trained in the UK and in-country to follow best practice procedures, including monitoring, security, and emergency procedures.
+All our staff are trained in-country to follow best practice procedures, including monitoring, security, and emergency procedures.
 They are responsible for organizing the projects and accommodation to ensure everything runs smoothly.

 They are there to assist with any concerns, problems, advice, and general administration that may arise during your time away - available during the day at the office and directly contactable 24 hours a day by phone.